Tuesday, 30 March 2021

 Elle Renier: Bruno and Rika’s daughter, who would live to embark on an adventure with her widowed father to find the treasure surrounding an abandoned town.

-Ken Onodera’s Found Family: The individuals are from the fabled Zalazugu (ザラズグ) tribe of hominids.
+Ken Imano’s Found Family: The individuals are from the fabled Zalazugu (ザラズグ) tribe of hominids.

 Kinji (キンジ): Kinji is one of the ape men who raised Ken.
-He is both Akari’s son and a strongman amongst his peers due to his mad climbing skills.
+He is both Akisu’s son and a strongman amongst his peers due to his mad climbing skills.

 Kalaga (カラガ):